RaspberryPiFoundation/sense-hat-curriculum/en-GB/compass-maze/index.md

    ![screenshot](images/compass-south-code.png)

-+ Now add th code for west.
++ Now add the code for west.
 If it's not north, east or south then it must be west!
 You can just use an 'else'.

   ![screenshot](images/compass-west-code.png)